 “You know what I mean.”

-The clouds part just enough for the moonlight to cut through and it makes her hair glow like an angel in paintings at church.
+The clouds part just enough for the moonlight to cut through and it makes her hair glow like the angels in paintings at church.
 I don’t go to church but I know what they look like.
-I know how they make people feel.
+And I know how they make people feel.
 She closes her eyes.

 “Are you…” I ask, slowly, “Are you a robot?”